-ECE Requirements Foreign language There is no foreign language requirement in ECE for the Doctor of Philosophy degree.

-Course load Enrolled for a minimum of 12 units per quarter.
+Foreign There is no foreign language requirement in ECE for the Doctor of Language Philosophy degree.
+Course Load Enrolled for a minimum of 12 units per quarter.
 All courses (including lower division courses and courses outside the department) count toward this requirement.
 How many courses to take in order to meet this requirement depends on a variety of factors, including the extent to which one must work for financial support, fluency in English, the quality of preparation, and the relative difficulty of the courses selected.
-In addition to formal course work, the following courses may be advisable to meet this requirement: Project and research courses (ECE 596).
-TAs may register for ECE 502.
-Students studying for the Ph.D.
-Screening Exam may register for ECE 597.
-Students doing dissertation research and writing may register for ECE 599.
-Courses numbered 595 only carry one unit applicable to this requirement.
-For all students with M.S. degrees entering the Electrical & Computer Engineering (ECE) Ph.D. program with an emphasis in Computer Engineering during Fall 2010 or later or for those with an emphasis in Computer Engineering during Fall 2018 or later, 24-units (6 courses) of graduate engineering or science courses taken at UCSB are required.
-For courses to courses taken at UCSB are required.
+In addition to formal course work, the following courses may be advisable to meet this requirement: Project and research courses (ECE 596) TAs may register for ECE 502 if assigned an ECE TAship Students studying for the Ph.D.
+Screening Exam may register for ECE 597 Students doing dissertation research and writing may register for ECE 599 Courses numbered 595 only carry one unit applicable to this requirement For all students with M.S. degrees entering the Electrical & Computer Engineering (ECE) Ph.D. program with an emphasis in Computer Engineering during Fall 2010 or later or for those with an emphasis in Communication and Signal Processing during Fall 2018 or later, 24-units (6 courses) of graduate engineering or science courses taken at UCSB are required.
+For courses to o count toward this requirement, a grade of B or better must be attained.
 EMS (English for Multilingual Students) Linguistics courses passed for those students who were placed in such courses as a result of taking the English Language Placement Exam (ELPE).
 See Section I for details.

 Screening Exam Ph.D.
 Screening Exam passed.
 See Section B.3 for detailed screening exam policy information.
 Qualifying Exam Ph.D.
 Qualifying Exam passed and consequent advancement to candidacy.
 See Section B.4 for detailed information about qualifying exam policy and advancement to candidacy.
-Defense Defense of Dissertation Exam (seminar) passed.
+Defense Defense of Dissertation Exam (public seminar) passed.
 See Section B.5 for detailed information on the dissertation defense exam.
 Dissertation Filing of an approved dissertation.